 For each student, personal growth will have a unique manifestation.
-We understand that, and that personal growth can take a variety of forms.
-For the purpose of our programs, our directed focus is on the following learning outcomes: for students to develop self- awareness; to consider how they relate to the people around them; to better understand their own strengths and weaknesses; and, ultimately, to become more confident individuals.
+We understand that personal growth can take a variety of forms.
+For the purpose of our programs, our directed focus is on the following learning outcomes: for students to demonstrate increased personal self-awareness as well as an increased tolerance for ambiguity; to grow in areas of spirituality and/or faith; and, ultimately, to become more confident individuals.

-Personal growth is but one part of the student transformation process, and the lessons learned and gains perceived by students in this area often filter into other, perhaps more tangible goal areas, such as intercultural competence, global citizenship or professional development.
+Personal growth is but one part of the student transformation process, and the lessons learned and gains perceived by students in this area often filter into other, perhaps more tangible goal areas, such as intercultural competence and global citizenship.
 Our transformation goals work together like fingers on a hand to empower students and enact positive change.
 Personal growth is, indeed, integral to that holistic transformation process, and there is perhaps no better testament to this fact than testimonials from our students:

 “This trip has been the most challenging adventure I’ve ever endured and I’ve learned more about myself here than anywhere else.
 I feel like I’m leaving a changed person but for the better and really can’t wait to take what I’ve learned in my time here with me for the rest of my life.” – Student, University of Delaware (2020)*

 “I’ve pushed myself the past few weeks and I’ve been able to do things that I never dreamed [of] doing” – Student, Wake Forest University, 2019*

 “I believe that I am open to change and resilience and I think the activities that I have done and the people I have encountered have proved this.
 I also think I have a greater understanding of my weaknesses by constantly being out of my comfort zone.” – Student, Leys School, 2019*

 *Recorded in EDU Africa Post-Program Transformation Questionnaires, in the category of “Personal Growth”.